7 ways to avoid surgery if you have osteoarthritis of the hip joint!

 Patience with yourself is incredibly important.
 Your journey will not be perfect.
 You will have ups and downs but I want you to remember that you can do this.
 Remember what pain relief can unlock for you.

-1. The power of food
+1. The Power of Food

 Food can be incredibly powerful both at increasing and reducing osteoarthritis of the hip joint symptoms.
 In order to use food to your benefit you have to make sure you are including two things: